 Trading Bollinger Bands With Cryptocurrency

-Bollinger Bands are a specialized type of technical analysis tool.
+Bollinger Bands are a specialized type of technical analysis tool (BTW, click here for our overview of the basics of technical analysis if you need that first).
 They are specifically a kind of trading envelope or band.
 The purpose of trading envelopes and bands is the same.
 They offer relative low and high definitions that may be used for creating rigorous approaches to trading, based on pattern recognition, and more.
 Usually, bands are seen as a way to measure central tendencies as a base, like a moving average.
 Envelopes, on the other hand, encompass price structure without having a central focus that is clearly defined, perhaps by referencing lows and high, or via cyclic analysis.
 In this article, we will be using trading bands as a way to refer to sets of curves that are used by market technicians for defining a low or high on a relative basis.

 When researching the subject, the earliest trading band examples that I was able to find came in 1960 from Wilfrid Ledoux.
 He used curves that connected the Dow Jones Industrial Average's highs and lows as a type of long-term market-timing tool.
 The precise sequence for trading band development following Ledoux gets a bit cloudy.
 A trading system was proposed by Chester Keltner in 1960 called the 10-Day Moving Average Rule.
 Market technicians later referred to it as Keltner bands.
 Next came J.M.
 Hurst.
 In his work, he used cycles for drawing envelopes around price structures.
 This work was elegant that it was transformed into a kind of grail for the many people to attempted to replicate it.
 However, few succeeded.